timescale/docs/promscale/manage-data/compression.md

 # Compress data in Promscale
 Telemetry data is stored in Promscale using TimescaleDB [hypertables][hypertables].
 A maintenance job periodically [compresses][tsdb-compression] this data.
-In Timescale DB version 2.0 and higher, this maintenance job is automatically scheduled using the job scheduling function.
+In Timescale DB version 2.0 and later, this maintenance job is automatically scheduled using the job scheduling function.
 In earlier versions of TimescaleDB, you can use `cron` or a similar scheduling tool to schedule the maintenance task.
 See the [installation instructions][promscale-install] for